Last updated: 2026-04-20

 Should You Buy the 2024 Lexus GX?

-The 2024 Lexus GX scores 77/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 77/100, the 2024 Lexus GX lands in "Good" territory — acceptable, but not class-leading.
 As a first-year redesign, early-adopter issues are common.

 Compared to the 2025 Lexus GX, which scored 1 points higher.
 See also the 2023 Lexus GX for an earlier comparison.